onesimus-systems/dandelion/README.md

 I'm using [this style of git branching](http://nvie.com/posts/a-successful-git-branching-model/).
 For development, you should clone the Dandelion repository, and checkout a new feature branch off of the develop branch (not the master) and name it appropriately such as "issue-48-feature".
 Commit your changes to that branch and then send pull-requests back into the develop branch.

 The exception to this rule is urgent hotfixes to master.
 To perform a hotfix, make a new branch off of master.
 When you're ready to submit the changes, make a pull request to both the master and develop branches.

+The repository has a vagrant file that you can use for getting started quickly.
+It will expose 8081 as the web port.
+The box is automatically configured with MariaDB, NPM, Composer, and git.
+It will automatically run gulp and composer install.
+Apart from personal customizations, it should be ready to go out of the box.

 Versioning
 ----------